DC1991/FS_Net/README.md

 # Category-Level 6D Pose Estimation

 This code is for our CVPR2021 oral paper: FS-Net: Fast Shape-based Network for Category-Level 6D Object Pose Estimation with Decoupled Rotation Mechanism.
-(I will upload the code in next few weeks, thanks for you patience.)
+If you have any questions, please leave your comments or email me.
 ## Experiment setup

 OS: Ubuntu 16.04